 Northwestern Honors in Winter 2013

-Faculty, students and staff distinguished through professional and academic accomplishmentsFebruary 18, 2013
+Faculty, students and staff recognized for distinguished achievementFebruary 18, 2013

 - Seth Stein, the William Deering Professor of Geological Sciences in the Weinberg College of Arts and Sciences, has received a Humboldt Research Award from the Alexander von Humboldt Foundation in Germany.
 Award winners are invited to spend a period of up to one year cooperating on a long-term research project with specialist colleagues at a research institution in Germany.